ktos/andro/README.md

   with tables for nouns, verbs, adjectives and so on,
 * `generate-html-dictionary.py` parses dictionary file and creates `final/html/`
-  folder with interactive Andro-Polish and Andro-English dictionaries as a HTML page with search and more -- see <https://andro.ktos.dev>,
+  folder with interactive Andro-Polish and Andro-English dictionaries as a HTML page with search and more -- see <https://androlang.netlify.app/#en>,
 * `random-words.py` will generate some words according to the language phonotactic rules,
 * `check-words.py` will check if all words in `dictionary.csv` are correctly built against phonotactic rules.

-When `ap.tex` and `pa.tex` are ready, you may compile `main.tex` using XeLaTeX to get final version of The Book in PDF.
+When `ap.tex` and `pa.tex` are ready, you may compile `main.tex` inside "the-book" and "small-andro-english-dictionary" folders.

 ### Structure of dictionary.csv